xplshn/alicelinux/docs/install.md

 # mkdir -p /var/cache/work
 ```

-Then add these path to `/etc/apkg.conf`
+Then add these paths to `/etc/apkg.conf`.
 ```
 # echo 'APKG_PACKAGE_DIR=/var/cache/pkg' >> /etc/apkg.conf
 # echo 'APKG_SOURCE_DIR=/var/cache/src' >> /etc/apkg.conf
 # echo 'APKG_WORK_DIR=/var/cache/work' >> /etc/apkg.conf
 ```
 ### Full system upgrade/rebuild
-On first install, we should upgrade the system first.
+On the first install, we should upgrade the system first.
-> Uppercase `U` for system upgrade, lowercase `u` for upgrade package of your choice.
+> Use uppercase `U` for a system upgrade, and lowercase `u` to upgrade a specific package of your choice.
 ```
 # apkg -U
 ```
-If you changed `CFLAGS` and `CXXFLAGS` to other than default, its a good time to make full rebuild first, in this case, you can skip upgrading system because making full rebuild already use latest version in `package repos`.
+If you changed `CFLAGS` and `CXXFLAGS` to something other than the default, it's a good time to perform a full rebuild first.
+In this case, you can skip upgrading the system because performing a full rebuild will already use the latest version in `package repos`.

-> add `-f` flag to force rebuild of existing prebuilt package.
+> Add the `-f` flag to force rebuild of existing prebuilt package.
-> `apkg -a` is for print all installed packages in system.
+> `apkg -a` prints all installed packages on the system.
 ```
 # apkg -u $(apkg -a)
 ```
 ### Install development packages
-Before installing any further packages, we need to install development packages.
+Before installing any additional packages, we need to install development packages.
 ```
 # apkg -I meson cmake pkgconf libtool automake perl
 ```
 ### Install kernel
 You can configure your own kernel from [kernel.org](https://kernel.org/) or use the one provided by Alice.
-> Provided kernel gonna takes a lot of time to compile because its enabled many options
+> The provided kernel will take a lot of time to compile because many options are enabled.

-If you wanna use Alice's kernel, just run:
+If you want to use Alice's kernel, just run:
 ```
 # apkg -I linux
 ```
 ### Install firmware
-if your hardware required firmware install it using:
+If your hardware requires firmware, install it using:
 ```
 # apkg -I linux-firmware linux-firmware-nvidia
 ```

 ### Install bootloader
-In this guide i'm gonna use `grub` as the bootloader.
-Install `grub`
+In this guide, I'm going to use `grub` as the bootloader.
+Install `grub`:
 ```
 # apkg -I grub
 ```